100% homegrown acts announced for Rhythm & Alps 2020

 The four stages at the South Island’s biggest New Year music festival will be showing off the best of Kiwi musicians, from the freshest talent to ...

-She’s putting out her first new album in five years, Coming Out of the Dark, and heading around New Zealand on a tour to celebrate.
-Singer-songwriter Hollie Smith strums out a few details on collaborations, The Mussell Inn, and not sacrificing small animals.
+She’s putting out her first new album in five years, Coming in From the Dark, featuring some awesome collaborations and some raw feelings.
+Singer-songwriter Hollie Smith strums out a few details on career highlights, The Mussell Inn, and not sacrificing small animals.

 How has your sound evolved since Water or Gold?
 So much has changed and happened in these five years but also only feels like five minutes ago that Water or Gold was out and that nothing has changed all at once.
 I guess 2020 will do that!
 I don’t know how to be objective around the way my ‘sound’ has evolved.
 I evidently outdid myself on procrastination, however.